When is the Best Time for Regenerative Cell Treatment

 - We need to have imaging of your affected joints either an MRI scan, X-Ray or Ultrasound scan.

-- Non-steroidal, anti-inflammatory medicine might interfere with the Regenerative Stem Cell Treatment and need to be stopped at least 1 week prior to the procedure and for 2 months thereafter.
+- Non-steroidal, anti-inflammatory medicine might interfere with the Regenerative Cell Treatment and need to be stopped at least 1 week prior to the procedure and for 2 months thereafter.

-- Certain patients are not suitable for Regenerative Stem Cell Therapy such as someone undergoing chemotherapy or if the joint, you are looking to treat, has been replaced.
+- Certain patients are not suitable for Regenerative Cell Therapy such as someone undergoing chemotherapy or if the joint, you are looking to treat, has been replaced.